 Day 1

 In one day, you can actually see quite a bit of Seville.
-To make the most of your time, I recommend booking tickets in advance and being selective about what you spend a significant amount of time viewing.
+To make the most of your time, we recommend booking tickets in advance and being selective about what you spend a significant amount of time viewing.
 While I recommend more than one day for Seville, there is still enough time to see a few major sites.

 1. Start your day at the Seville Cathedral and La Giralda, the icons of Seville.
 They are probably the two most recognizable buildings in the city, and for good reason!